IamAbdelrahman/Travellin/Docs/Features-Analysis.md

 A reported issue (e.g., safety hazards, policy breaches) that requires review or action by the host or admin.

 ### Review
-Feedback provided by guests or hosts about their experience, influencing trust and ratings.
+Feedback provided by guests or hosts about their experience influences trust and ratings.

 ### Notification
-A message or alert sent to users (e.g., booking confirmation, new message) to keep them informed.
+A message or alert is sent to users (e.g., booking confirmation, new message) to keep them informed.

----

-### Analysis Notes
-- **Prioritization Rationale**:
-  - `High`: Core features essential for platform functionality (e.g., search, booking, payment, listing creation).
-  - `Medium`: Enhancements that improve user experience or trust (e.g., reviews, messaging, notifications).
-  - `Low`: Optional features that can be deferred or simplified (e.g., third-party login, violation reporting).
-- **Guest Features**: Emphasize search, booking, and payment as primary needs, with profile management and communication as secondary.
-- **Host Features**: Focus on listing management and booking control, with earnings and reviews as supporting features.
-- **Admin Features**: Prioritize user and property oversight, with reporting as a secondary analytical tool.
-- **Coverage**: All 35 tasks are reflected, with additional user stories derived from the entity relationships (e.g., co-hosts, violations).
-- If you need further refinement, prioritization adjustments, or detailed task mapping to these user stories, let me know!